 Many people call liquid organic compost containing bone meal as bone meal tea.
 It’s made by mixing two tablespoons of bone meal in every gallon of fertilizer.
 Then mix it correctly to get a homogenous liquid solution.
 You can then use the bone meal tea to apply directly to the soil or sprinkle lightly on the foliage.

 Where Can You Buy Bone Meal?

 You can buy the bone meal from your local garden shops such as Home Depot, Lowes, or Walmart.
 But its availability may depend on the gardening season.
 If you can’t find it from your local garden store, then don’t despair as you can always order it online such as Amazon.

-Regardless of which bone meal you order, you can apply it, mixing it in the soil or selectively apply around the plant.
+Regardless of which bone meal you order, you can apply it, mix it in the soil, or selectively apply it around the plant.
 You can dig the hole in the ground where you plant it and sprinkle a small amount of bone meal at the planting cover.

 Cover the bulb loosely and then sprinkle a small dose of bone meal at the top surface.
 You can use the amount based on the manufacturer’s recommendation.

 Rake the soil with mulch to hide it from the rodents and prevent pets from eating it.
 Then lightly water the ground where you have applied the bone meal.

 Bone meal is not an organic compost as it’s a highly concentrated mineral source made from bones.
 Also, if you decide to use the bone meal in your garden and don’t cover it or mix it properly, then the smell attracts other animals such as rats, skunks, and raccoons.
 These animals may come and dig up your garden and destroy your plant.